viliammojsky/viliammojsky/README.md

 - 👋 Hi, I’m @viliammojsky
 - 👀 I’m interested in GS1 standards, barcode scanning and RFID tag reading using JavaScript and PHP.
-I am also interested in developing apps for Android devices using ReactNative.
-So far I have created apps for Android smartphones and Android Zebra handheld scanners.
+I am also interested in developing apps for Android and Zebra-Android devices using ReactNative.
-- 🌱 I’m currently learning ReactNative.

 <!---
+- 🌱 I’m currently learning .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->